 (ii) immediately take necessary action to notify the appropriate local authorities;

-(iii) immediately report the death to the appropriate regional office of the department of health by telephone and submit a copy of the Incident Report (DSS-3123), which must be received by the appropriate regional office of the department of health, within twenty-four hours of the death, and
+(iii) immediately report the death to the appropriate regional office of the department of health by telephone and submit a copy of the department-prescribed Incident Report, which must be received by the appropriate regional office of the department of health, within twenty-four hours of the death, and

-(iv) submit a report to the State Commission on Quality of Care for the Mentally Disabled, on a form prescribed by the Commission, if the resident had at any time received services from a mental hygiene service provider.
-Such form must be received by the Commission within twenty-four hours of the death.
+(iv) submit a report to the Justice Center for the Protection of People with Special Needs (“Justice Center”), on a form prescribed by the Justice Center, if the resident had at any time received services from a mental hygiene service provider.
+Such form must be received by the Justice Center within twenty-four hours of the death.

 (9) If a resident attempts suicide, the operator must:

-(i) immediately report the attempted suicide to the appropriate regional office of the department of health by telephone and submit a copy of the Incident Report (DSS-3123), which must be received by the appropriate regional office of the department of health, within twenty-four hours of the attempted suicide, and
+(i) immediately report the attempted suicide to the appropriate regional office of the department of health by telephone and submit a copy of the department-prescribed Incident Report, which must be received by the appropriate regional office of the department of health, within twenty-four hours of the attempted suicide, and

-(ii) submit a report to the State Commission on Quality of Care for the Mentally Disabled, on a form prescribed by the Commission, if the resident had at any time received services from a mental hygiene service provider.
-Such form must be received by the Commission within twenty-four hours of the attempted suicide.
+(ii) submit a report to the Justice Center, on a form prescribed by the Justice Center, if the resident had at any time received services from a mental hygiene service provider.
+Such form must be received by the Justice Center within twenty-four hours of the attempted suicide.

-(10) If it is believed that a felony crime may have been committed by or against a resident, the operator must immediately report the occurrence to the appropriate regional office of the department of health by telephone and submit a copy of the Incident Report (DSS-3123), which must be received by the appropriate regional office of the department of health, within twenty-four hours of the occurrence.
-The operator also must notify an appropriate law enforcement authority as soon as possible but at least within twenty-four hours.
+(i) immediately report the occurrence to the appropriate regional office of the department of health by telephone and submit a copy of the department-prescribed Incident Report, which must be received by the appropriate regional office of the department of health, within twenty-four hours of the occurrence.
+The operator also must;

 (i) a resident's whereabouts have been unknown for more than 24 hours;